-USCIS Reaches H-2B Cap for Fiscal Year 2016
+USCIS Reaches the H-2B Cap for Fiscal Year 2017

-USCIS has received a sufficient number of petitions to reach the congressionally mandated H-2B cap for Fiscal Year (FY) 2016.
-May 12, 2016 was the final receipt date for new H-2B worker petitions requesting an employment start date before October 1, 2016.
+USCIS has received a sufficient number of petitions to reach the congressionally mandated H‑2B cap for fiscal year (FY) 2017.
+March 13, 2017 was the final receipt date for new H-2B worker petitions requesting an employment start date before October 1, 2017.

 What Happens After Reaching the Cap